MichelleAaa/theforage-s-backpack-calendar-component/README.md

+theforage.com - My Solution to Task for S. - Using the Backpack calendar component.

 > _This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) +
 > [backpack-react-scripts](https://github.com/Skyscanner/backpack-react-scripts/tree/master/packages/react-scripts)._
 > It is very similar to one that you would create using [Create React App](https://github.com/facebook/create-react-app)